King Charles III visits Heriot-Watt University Dubai

 PHOTO

-Dubai, United Arab Emirates: The King today visited Heriot-Watt University Dubai’s campus in Dubai Knowledge Park.
+The King visited Heriot-Watt University Dubai’s campus in Dubai Knowledge Park.
 He was joined by Scotland’s First Minister, Humza Yousaf.

 Youth engagement is a key theme of the Climate Hub, and several students are participating as volunteers, and actively assisting cleantech exhibitors.